 Every country has different laws and expectations surrounding benefits.
 Still, the fundamentals of designing benefits plans remain the same.
 As you develop a custom benefits package for your employees in Norway, you can follow these basic steps.

-1. Set Your Goals and Budget
+1. Set your goals and budget.

 Analyze your budget and current business objectives to set a starting point.
 Discuss key goals with stakeholders and define the resources you have available for employee benefits.

-2. Assess Employee Expectations
+2. Assess employee expectations.

-The National Health Insurance scheme covers health benefits for your employees.
-Your responsibility is to provide mandatory leave for health reasons, including sickness, maternity and paternity, and disability leave.
+The National Health Insurance scheme covers health benefits for employees.
+Employers are responsible for providing mandatory leave for health reasons, including sickness, parental, and disability leave.